platform-crew/locust-telemetry/docs/source/configuration.rst

 .. note::

-   Since Locust does not currently support plugin-specific options, these additional configuration variables will **not** appear in the ``--help`` output.
+   Since Locust does not currently support plugin-specific options, locust-telemetry configuration variables will **not** appear in the ``--help`` output.
 Support for plugin options is planned for a future release.
+For now please refer below table.